 Substantial Gainful Activity

-What is substantial gainful activity?
+What is the substantial gainful activity?
 Substantial gainful activity is work activity that involves doing significant physical or mental activities for pay or profit (20 CFR 404.1572(a).
-The Regulations set forth the monthly amount that constitutes substantial gainful employment by using a formula which varies from year to year.
+The Regulations set forth the monthly amount that constitutes substantial gainful employment by using a formula that varies from year to year.
 (20 CFR 404.1574; 416.974).
-For example, for the year 2020 the monthly amount is $1260; for 2019 the monthly amount was $1220; for 2018 the monthly amount was $1180.
-Keep in mind that these figures are just guidelines, and that even if you are making less than these amounts, the work may still be considered substantial gainful employment.
+For example, for the year 2020, the monthly amount is $1260; for 2019 the monthly amount was $1220; for 2018 the monthly amount was $1180.
+Keep in mind that these figures are just guidelines and that even if you are making less than these amounts, the work may still be considered substantially gainful employment.